aguirre-lab/aguirre-lab/CONTRIBUTING.md

 1. Go to [`ml4c3`](https://github.com/aguirre-lab/ml4c3) and open an issue (or, take ownership of an existing issue).
     - When you begin working on an issue, move it to `in progress` on the board.
-1. Check out a branch:
+1. Checkout a branch.
-    ```bash
-    git commit -B er-fix-tensorflow-error
-    ```
-1. Commit changes early and often!
+1. Commit changes early and often.
 1. When your code is ready for review, submit a PR.
-Your goal is to merge your branch into `master`.

 The rest of the documentation describes each step in more detail.

+> PRs to `ml4c3` are our key units of technical contribution.
+The number, quality, and speed of PRs you submit correlate with productivity and engagement.

 ## :warning: Issues
 Every task has an issue, and each issue has 1+ labels.